ovidharshini/tp/docs/UserGuide.md

 This value reflects the amount of money that is pending payment to the employees.
 It is calculated from the employee's base rate and the job's duration.

-1. Type `pay 1 y/` in the command window.
+1. Type `pay 1 y/` in the command box.

     The prefix `y/` is a safeguard against accidental misuse of this command.
 This command finalizes payments for the given job, and is **irreversible**.
 After the job is finalized, it cannot be further modified, so do make sure that you intend to run this command before running it.